matjkel/MIDI-CTRLv1.0/README.md

 Please feel free to fork and add you're own features as you see fit <br>

 <h3>credits</h3> <br>
-Thanks to Keith McMillen, whose awesome tutorials served as a springboard <br> into the wonderful world of making music in the browser.
+Thanks to Keith McMillen, whose awesome tutorials served as a springboard <br> into the wonderful world of making music in the browser. <br>
+Thanks to Mad Zach for the samples!!